ryan-zeyuan-chen/ROB301/Lab2_Pose_to_Pose_Control/README.md

 In this demonstration, the robot is moved through a square path, defined by waypoints A, B, C, back to its original pose.
 That is, let **x**<sub>Start</sub> = [0 0 0], **x**<sub>A</sub> = [100 0 90], **x**<sub>B</sub> = [100 100 180], **x**<sub>C</sub> = [0 100 270] and **x**<sub>Goal</sub> = **x**<sub>Start</sub>.

 ## Task 3: Pose-to-Pose Locomotion Along a Curved Path
 Unfortunately, some robots may not be capable of pivoting on the spot.
-In this case, it would be necessary to design a curved path for the robot tofollow.
-Assuming that the minimum turning radius for the robot is 25 cm, design a paththat will take it from start to goal as given in Task 1.
+In this case, it would be necessary to design a curved path for the robot to follow.
+Assuming that the minimum turning radius for the robot is 25 cm, a path is designed that will take the robot from start to goal as given in Task 1.
 This task is demonstrated in `lab2.py`.